BeardedPug/HackerNewsScraper/README.md

 # HackerNewsScraper
 A simple command line application that outputs to STDOUT the top posts from https://news.ycombinator.com in JSON.

+#### Validation rules
+ 1. Title and author are non empty strings not longer than 256 characters.
+ 2. Uri is a valid URI
+ 3. Points, comments and rank are integers >= 0.

+##### N.B.
+Posts that don't follow the validation rules are ignored (except title and author are capped at 256 characters, if longer)

 ## TO RUN

 ### Method 1 from Docker Image (Google drive link):